Alan Trejo Player Props: Rockies vs. Guardians

 Guardians Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in MLB.
+- The pitching staff for the Guardians has a collective 7.6 K/9, the fourth-worst in MLB.

-- The Guardians' 3.97 team ERA ranks 12th among all MLB pitching staffs.
+- The Guardians have the 12th-ranked team ERA across all league pitching staffs (4.06).

-- Guardians pitchers combine to allow 21 home runs (1.0 per game), the eighth-fewest in baseball.
+- Guardians pitchers combine to surrender the ninth-fewest home runs in baseball (22 total, 1.0 per game).

-- Quantrill gets the start for the Guardians, his fifth of the season.
-He is 1-1 with a 4.15 ERA and 13 strikeouts in 21 2/3 innings pitched.
+- Battenfield (0-1) pitches for the Guardians to make his third start this season.

-- The right-hander last appeared on Wednesday against the Detroit Tigers, when he tossed six scoreless innings while giving up four hits.
+- The righty last appeared in relief on Monday, when he tossed 2/3 innings against the Colorado Rockies while giving up hits.

-- The 28-year-old has an ERA of 4.15, with 5.4 strikeouts per nine innings, in four games this season.
-Opponents have a .275 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.